HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/rendition_version_regeneration_and_cleanup.md

       maxValidationProcessingLimit: 100
 ```

-!!! note
+!!!note
     enableCleanUpOrRenditionVersionHeartbeats is `false` by default.
 To enable all four heartbeats (validationHeartbeat, renditionOrVersionHeartbeat, cleanUpHeartbeat, orphanDataAndFileCleanupHeartbeat), set enableCleanUpOrRenditionVersionHeartbeats to `true`.

-!!!
-Note
-    From cf213, some variable names are changed in order to achieve consistent variable naming.
-Variables changed are listed below.
+Starting from CF213, the following variable names are changed for consistency in variable naming:

-    1. enableCleanUpOrRenditionVersionHeartbeats
+    - enableCleanUpOrRenditionVersionHeartbeats
-    2. validationHeartbeatIntervalTimeInMinutes
+    - validationHeartbeatIntervalTimeInMinutes
-    3. cleanUpHeartBeatIntervalTimeInMinutes
+    - cleanUpHeartBeatIntervalTimeInMinutes
-    4. orphanDataAndFileCleanupHeartBeatIntervalTimeInMinutes
+    - orphanDataAndFileCleanupHeartBeatIntervalTimeInMinutes